 These units effectively combine the power from both right and left legs and do not measure it independently.
 An example would be a PowerTap G3 hub or SRM.

 Note that these systems, although accurate, will not differentiate which leg the power comes from.

-The vast majority of power meters transmit via ANT+ (including all in this test) allowing them to connect to most bike computer system, including Garmin.
+Everything rated here and the vast majority of power meters transmit via ANT+, allowing them to connect to most bike computer systems, including Garmin.

-Newer power meters are also offering Bluetooth Smart connectivity, which is useful for connecting to smart phones or updating firmware.
+Newer power meters are also offering Bluetooth Smart connectivity – a handy tool for connecting to smartphones or updating firmware.

 How much do power meters cost?

-At this price you are likely to get a single sided measurement, that doubles the reading to estimate both legs.
-PowerTap hubs are also available at this price.
-Stages 105 crank £449, Powertap Hub £500 and Vector S £499.
+At this price you are likely to get a single-sided measurement that doubles the reading to estimate both legs.
+PowerTap hubs are also available at this price, as are Stages 105 crank, the Powertap Hub and the Vector 3.

 How to use a power meter

 If you want to learn about how to ride with a power meter, click on the link here.